milkmansson/toit-ina219/README.md

 ammeters.
 A sensitive meter with sensitive needle movement could only handle very tiny current.
 A low-value "shunt" resistor was therefore placed in parallel to bypass (or shunt) most of the current, so the meter only saw a safe fraction.
-By calibrating the ratio, read large currents could be read with a small meter.
+By calibrating the ratio, large currents could be read with a small meter.

 ### How it works